Tyler Choquette

 Louisa Pancoast

 Louisa Pancoast is a dance artist based in Brooklyn, New York.
-She is a graduate of the Certificate Program at Peridance, New York, NY, and included in the inaugural group at the Barton Movement's Axis Connect.
-In addition to Smashworks, Louisa has had the privilege of performing for Yvonne Rainer, Sommer Ulrickson, Claus Guth, Pat Catterson, Diego Funes, Cleo Mack, Pramila Vasudevan, Michelle Thompson-Ulerich, Emily Bufferd, Jacqueline Dugal, Monica Hogan, Yuki Hasagawa, and Joyce King.
-Louisa’s choreography includes Strange Girl Dances, at Garvey|Simon, HouseBroken at -the gallery LTD-; Pinch Back at Main Window, DUMBO, Are you not entertained? at The Boiler, an adaptation of W.B.
-Yeats' play Purgatory produced by Plaxall Gallery, Long Island City, and First in Half, Then in Quarters, produced by Mixily Presents.
-She has also co-authored "Human-Drone Partnering for Dynamic Dance Performances with Increased Physicality" with Dr. Nialah Wilson-Small and "Implicit collaboration with a drawing machine through dance movements" with Alexandra Bremmers.
-In addition to performing, Louisa holds her B.A. in English Literature and Art History from New York University.
+In addition to Smashworks, she has had the privilege of performing for The Metropolitan Opera, Yvonne Rainer, Sommer Ulrickson, Claus Guth, Pat Catterson, Pramila Vasudevan, Cleo Mack, Michelle Thompson-Ulerich, Diego Funes, Emily Bufferd, Jacqueline Dugal, and Monica Hogan.
+Louisa's choreographic commissions include Strange Girl Dances for Garvey|Simon; HouseBroken for -the gallery LTD-; Pinch Back for Main Window; Are you not entertained? for The Boiler; W.B.
+Yeats' Purgatory for Plaxall Gallery; and First in Half, Then in Quarters for Mixily Presents.
+She has also co-authored "Exploring Human-Drone Collaboration Through Contact Improvisation" with Dr. Nialah Wilson-Small and "Implicit collaboration with a drawing machine through dance movements" with Alexandra Bremmers.
+Louisa holds her B.A. in Literature and Art History from New York University.
+She is currently an artist-in-residence with the Robotics, Automation, and Dance Lab in Philadelphia, under the leadership of Dr. Amy LaViers.

 Dr. Nialah Wilson-Small, PhD